VA-Explorer/va_explorer/README.md

 # VA Explorer Web Application Prototype

 VA Explorer is a prototype web application, built to both demonstrate verbal autopsy data management and analysis capabilities and act as a foundation for exploring new concepts.
 This prototype represents a work-in-progress, and is expected to mature in response to feedback from users and subject matter experts.
 VA Explorer currently supports the following functionality at various degrees of maturity:

-* User account management, including:
+- User account management, including:
-  *  Creation/disabling of user accounts by administrators
+  - Creation/disabling of user accounts by administrators
-  *  Password management for individual users
+  - Password management for individual users
+  - Supervision of user-submitted VAs such as number submitted/ number of errors
-* User access controls, including:
+- User access controls, including:
-  *  Role-based access with the following roles: administrators, data managers, data viewers, dashboard viewers, and field workers
+  - Role-based access with the following roles: administrators, data managers, data viewers, dashboard viewers, and field workers
-  *  Assignment to one or more geographic areas for geographical-level scoping of data
+  - Assignment to one or more geographic areas for geographical-level scoping of data
-* Loading of verbal autopsy questionnaire data
+- Loading of verbal autopsy questionnaire data
-* Assignment of cause of death using InterVA5 algorithm (Note: relies on external pyCrossVA and InterVA5 services)
+- Assignment of cause of death using InterVA5 algorithm (Note: relies on external pyCrossVA and InterVA5 services)
-* Exploration of cause of death data via a dynamic, visualization-based dashboard that includes:
+- Exploration of cause of death data via a dynamic, visualization-based dashboard that includes:
-  *  A dynamic heatmap showing geographical trends, with zoom capabilities to hone in on regions of interest
+  - A dynamic heatmap showing geographical trends, with zoom capabilities to hone in on regions of interest
-  *  Cause of death plots for chosen regions
+  - Cause of death plots for chosen regions
-  *  Death distributions by age, gender, and place of death for chosen regions
+  - Death distributions by age, gender, and place of death for chosen regions
-  *  Trends over time for chosen regions
+  - Trends over time for chosen regions

 <a href="docs/assets/overview.png">
   <img src="docs/assets/overview.png" alt="Overview" title="VA Explorer Overview" width="270" />